+* Prior to the onset of seasonal extreme weather ** When impending severe weather is anticipated

 71111.01-01 INSPECTION OBJECTIVES

 01.01 To verify that mitigating systems are not adversely impacted or challenged by adverse weather conditions.

 01.02 To verify that adverse weather-related problems that could cause initiating events or impact the availability and functional capability of mitigating systems are identified and resolved.